 I can’t tell you how many consulting clients of mine have used this, and within a week told me…

 …I showed two new clients the pricing chart, and both of them went for the more expensive options!!

 Hopefully you have similar results :-)

-Please share this with any friends or colleagues who could use this.
+Please share this with any friends or colleagues who could use this generator and pricing technique.

 P.S.
 You can also checkout my post on becoming a copywriter that discusses some of these techniques (with examples) more in depth.

 P.P.S.
 You can see more examples of Tiered Pricing in my pricing swipe file.

 P.P.P.S.
 Here’s some more pricing examples if you’re interested in going deeper into pricing…including things like “Variable Rate Pricing.”